tiagohugovitor/n-th-power/README.md

 ## Project Context

 This project was part of an assignment for the Analysis of Algorithms course in the Master's program in Computer Science at the Federal University of Uberlândia (UFU).
-The presentation file can be found in 'n-th-power.pdf' (presentation in portuguese).
+The presentation file can be found in 'n-th-power.pdf' (presentation in Portuguese).
 Each calculation is performed using a base of 2 (e.g. 2 raised to the power of inputSize).
 Additionally, the algorithm runs 10 tests for each input, and the average time taken is recorded.

 ## Algorithms Implemented